moisrar47/CW2025/README.md

   - Triggers the appropriate sound effect (`hard_drop.wav`).
 - Added **mouse and scroll controls**:
   - Mouse controls for horizontal movement and other interactions.
-  - Scroll wheel input to rotate or move pieces (depending on configuration).
+  - Scroll wheel input to rotate the current piece.
   - Ensured mouse controls stay aligned with the grid even after layout changes.

 **Game feedback and visual helpers**